partrickJhonson/beef/Module-creation.md

 ## <a name="config"/>YAML Configuration file

-The YAML configuration file embeds five informations :
+The YAML configuration file embeds five pieces of information :
 * The name of the plugin
 * The name of the author
 * The description of the plugin